JavascriptMick/supanuxt-saas-drizzle/README.md

 # SupaNuxt SaaS Drizzle Edition

+> [!WARNING]
+> This project is currently in development and not ready for production use.

 This repo is a port of an [original Prisma version](https://github.com/JavascriptMick/supanuxt-saas) to Drizzle.
 I has several [Issues](DRIZZLEISSUES.md) with the port.

 Both the Prisma and Drizzle editions will be maintained going forward.